atomb/secdev18-saw/slides/saw-tutorial.md

     * Try the `ffs` example, or `xor-swap`
     * Get it to pass

-2. Experiment with changes to the code
+1. Experiment with changes to the code

     * Create a branch for a change (so you can delete a series of messy commits)
     * Make a mistake, push, observe the output

-# Future

-* Support for various languages

-    * Others that compile to LLVM (C++, Rust, etc.)

-    * Other languages that compile to JVM (Kotlin, Scala, etc.)

-    * Coming soon: Rust (directly), machine code (x86, ARM, PPC)

-* Some interactive proof tactics

-    * Potentially through bindings to Coq, Lean

-* API-based interface

-    * Write your scripts in Haskell, Python, etc.

-* Some unbounded programs
+    * TODO: travis link

 # More Complex Examples